Lár ↔ Nannini et al. (2026) Compliance Architecture Mapping

 This page maps every compliance requirement from "AI Agents Under EU Law: A Compliance Architecture for AI Providers" (Nannini, Smith, Maggini et al., April 2026, arXiv:2604.04604v1) to the specific Lár primitive that implements it.

 The paper proposes a 12-step compliance sequence (Section 8.1) and identifies four agent-specific challenges (Section 6).
-Lár's Enterprise Compliance Backbone addresses every step and every challenge.
+Lár's Enterprise Compliance Backbone v2.2.0 addresses every step, every challenge, and the 12 additional gap items identified by the audit — 23 requirements total, all fully covered.

 The 12-Step Compliance Sequence